AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-qa.md

 >[!NOTE]
 >
 >You can't edit and re-upload campaign-level QA files.
 To make changes to the campaign component settings in these files, download a separate settings template file (setup file), enter or paste rows from the QA file into the template and save the file, and then upload the populated template file.
+For instructions, see "[Review and Edit Campaign Component Settings Using Spreadsheets](/help/dsp/campaign-management/campaign-components-review-edit.md)."

 ## Download Settings for One or More Packages